octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterPreprocessor/course.md

 ⚠️ Notice that the conditionnal *#if* can be used to customize your includes.

-⚠️ Notice that this pattern prevents from redefinition in case of cyclic inclusion.
+⚠️ Notice that this pattern prevents variable or type redefinition in case of cyclic inclusion.

 ```
 #if !X